I’M THE SLIME

 The slime dumped out of the container into her hand.
 She worked it through her fingers and pushed it around.
 The smell was awful, the stickiness was worse, torture at first, but her drive to hold it outweighed the stink.
 She felt it ooze under her fingernails and gave herself into being dirty.
 The cold ick started to soothe her.
 Her impulse to wash her hands subsided as she zoned out and played with the slime.

 An hour later, she snapped out of her daze, grabbed a rubber spatula and got as much of the goo back into its container as she could.
 She sat the container on her kitchen table and washed the rest of it off her hands with a few rounds of dish detergent and hot water.
+The water had to be so hot that it burned her, but she barely noticed.
 She felt like she had just meditated.
 She felt peace.
 Then, she took out her phone and went to Sublime Slime’s website.

 Then she wrote:

-But she deleted the second message and put her phone back in her pocket.
+She deleted the second message and put her phone back in her pocket.
 She would wait until Kory texted back about the first message before she’d ask about Jake.
-She needed to know that Kory would text back first, and then, once she revealed herself to be in a position of texting back, Chelsea would ask her if Jake knew about the slime.
+She needed Kory to reveal herself as being available to text back, and then she would have to text Chelsea back about Jake and the slime.
 It was a perfect way to play it.

 But Kory didn’t text back.